Manchester City vs Arsenal player ratings: Marks out of 10, analysis

 Here are the list of trophies the Gunners have won in their history:

-78th minute – Bryan Mbeumo makes it 2-0 thanks to Thiago Silva deflection
+Spurs were humiliated in their 6-1 hammering at Newcastle on Sunday as caretaker boss (and former assistant to recently fired manager Antonio Conte) Cristian Stellini was fired after the horrendous display.
+Ryan Mason has once again been placed in caretaker charge and Tottenham’s players have since issued a statement where they have refunded the tickets of fans who made the trip to Newcastle and apologized for the shambolic performance.
+Just two wins from their last seven games has Spurs’ top four hopes fading fast but a win against United could give them one last chance to save their season.
+Harry Kane can’t do it all on his own…

-How to watch Chelsea vs Brentford live, stream link and start time
+How to watch Tottenham vs Manchester United live, stream link and start time

 Key storylines & in-form players to watch